19hours/sg-statutes/Acts/Road Traffic Act.md

 (j) the issue of a copy of a test certificate that is lost or defaced and the fee payable therefor;

-(k) the keeping by an authorised examiner of a register of test certificates in the prescribed form and containing the prescribed particulars, and the inspection of such register by such person and in such circumstances as may be prescribed; and
+(k) the keeping by an authorised examiner of a register of test certificates in the prescribed form and containing the prescribed particulars, and the inspection of such register by such person and in such circumstances as may be prescribed;

-(l) the keeping of records by an authorised examiner and the furnishing of returns and information to the Registrar by the authorised examiner .
+(l) the keeping of records by an authorised examiner and the furnishing of returns and information to the Registrar by the authorised examiner ; and

 [28/95]

+(m) the submission to the Authority of documents specified by the Authority in support of any matter examined.

+[4/2006 wef 27/02/2006]

 (5) Rules made under this section may make different provisions in respect of different vehicles or classes of vehicles.